Protecting ecosystems – without having to wait for World Environment Day

 -

-That’s right, infect your friends and family with the “bug” of ecology.
-Show them resources, ideas, activities or others to help them understand the urgency of adopting a more environmentally friendly lifestyle.
+Show your friends and family resources, ideas, activities, or resolutions to help them understand the urgency of adopting a more environmentally friendly lifestyle and to reduce the ecological footprint.
 Get your children involved in forest or beach cleaning activities, for example, or help your parents understand the importance of recycling.
+If you can, support projects that protect endangered animals and plants.